kamilburda/batcher/docs/sections/Customization.md

 While multipage PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom procedures before the export or export each group layer (instead of the entire image).

 1. Select or type `pdf` as the file extension.
 2. Press the `Options...` button and select an option in `Perform export:`.
-To export a single image, select `For the entire image at once`.
+To export a single image, select `As a single image`.
-3. If you selected `For the entire image at once`, adjust `Image filename pattern` as seen fit.
+3. If you selected `As a single image`, adjust `Image filename pattern` as seen fit.
 4. You may want to uncheck the `Use layer size` procedure to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.